 In the case of semiconductors in 2018, some companies took a hit from worries about U.S./China trade disputes that some analysts said might have an outsize impact on the semiconductor firms, according to a CNBC report.
 Other tech sub-sectors moved higher amid ideas that they might be able to better weather potential tariffs.

-And what about sampling some flavors from around the world?
+And what about including assets from around the world?
 As an investor, it doesn’t matter if you’ve never even left your home state.
 It’s important to consider having some international exposure in both stocks and fixed income.

 But what is the right asset allocation?
 The answer depends on your age and other factors, including:

 You can get a better picture of your allocations by using the Portfolio X-Ray tool on tdameritrade.com (see figure 1).
-The Portfolio X-Ray tool lets you take your portfolio in as a whole, drilling into holdings and showing where you are exposed by X-raying your mutual fund and ETF holdings, as well as stocks and fixed income securities.
+The Portfolio X-Ray tool lets you view your portfolio as a whole, drilling into holdings and showing where you are exposed by X-raying your mutual fund and ETF holdings, as well as stocks and fixed income securities.
 The X-Ray can help you analyze your portfolio inside and out—exposure across sectors and world regions, along with performance stats and an itemization of various fees.
-Note: this can be a bit daunting, so if you have questions, call or visit a branch, as TD Ameritrade financial consultants can help.
+Note: this can be a bit daunting, so if you have questions, contact a TD Ameritrade branch or call the client services center, as financial consultants can help.

 for thinkMoney ®